 It can feel a bit endless, putting together a required kit list just to go for a walk.
-First you invest in good hiking boots, with a breathable-waterproof liner made from Gore-Tex (and gold, presumably, looking at the price of some of them).
-Then you get a good pair of wet weather walking trousers and a jacket, and some gaiters if the terrain is harsh.
-Now, for socks, which those in the know reliably inform you are every bit as important as your boots.
+First you invest in the best hiking boots, with a breathable-waterproof liner made from Gore-Tex (and gold, presumably, looking at the price of some of them).
+Then you get a good waterproof jacket, and some gaiters if the terrain is harsh.
+Now, for best hiking socks, which those in the know reliably inform you are every bit as important as your boots.

 Inevitably, the outdoor sock selection is baffling huge and the price variance wildly wide.
 And up at the top end of the range are waterproof socks.
 But really?
 Shouldn’t those expensive hiking boots you’ve just bought keep cloud and trail juice out?